CraigStThomas/SEIS_764_Project/images/README.md

 --------------------------------------- blend_raw_images.py -----------------------------------------------------------

-Python Packages Required
+Python Packages Required:

-Pillow
+-Pillow
-numpy
+-numpy
-opencv-python
+-opencv-python
-os
+-os

 This program reads in both the d0 and the d2 file from the ./raw and then attempts to remove salt and pepper noise from the images by applying a bilateral filter and median blur to the images.
 It then